cat903/prothomalo/README.md

   - step2- Open Command Prompt on Project Directory
   - step3-Install_dependencies: Enter this command into Command Prompt `npm i --save`
   - step4-After_installing_dependencies: Enter this command to run the scraper `node app.js`

+# What it Does?

+- Scrapes সর্বশেষ সংবাদ every 60 seconds and stores into prothomalo.json